Shubham-kesharwani7223/project2/README.md

 # New Project

-This projct was created from local system.
+This project was created from local system.
+Created by Shubham Kesharwani.